 “Should I reply or not?”
 This is the first question that pops into your mind after you read an email you just received.
 But, what if you are on the other side of the table and you are the one who is sending the emails?
 Wouldn’t you want that all your prospects open them and reply back?
-Of course, you would, but how do you do it?
+Of course you would, but how do you do it?
+Are there any guidelines?
+Any tips for writing emails?

 At a first look, it might seem very simple to prepare an email to talk about your product and send it to your contacts list.
-You have a great product, so everyone should answer your emails quickly, isn’t it?
+You have a great product, so everyone should answer your emails quickly, right?

 The reality is slightly different.
 Apart from your emails, your prospects are assaulted with hundreds of other emails every day.
 Therefore, you need to give them a serious reason to open your email and respond to it.
 So, how do you make people respond to your email?
 This is a question for which you will find the answer if you keep reading this article.